CrBridge/vulkan_antics/README.md

 ### Setup
 The cmake building setup assumes the existence of a subdirectory titled 'libs', which stores the directories for the vulkan SDK, as well as glm and glfw.
 It also stores the header files for stb_image and tiny_obj_loader.
+You might be better of using something like vcpkg for some of these, but I always have issues with it

 ### Some TroubleShooting
 If this doesn't build, it's almost definitely some issue with the CMakeLists file, so I'd look there first.
 The file loading is also